-The library will be closed Monday, February 20th in observance of the President's Day holiday.
-The library will reopen at 9:00 am on Tuesday the 21st.
+Alert: The library will be closed Monday, May 29th in observance of the Memorial Day holiday.
+The library will reopen at 9:00 am on Tuesday the 30th.
 The book drop at the rear of the library is available 24/7 for item returns and items returned Monday will be backdated to Sunday.
 Have a safe holiday!

 The Baby and Me Lapsit (pre-walkers) program is designed for infants from birth up until they begin walking.
 This program brings caregivers and infants together in the library and offers them an opportunity to enjoy a special sharing time together promoting and modeling early literacy.
 Infants sit on their parent’s lap and interact with them while enjoying songs, music, bounce rhymes, play rhymes, free play and books designed with babies in mind!
 We provide age appropriate programing and ask that no older children accompany the caregiver and baby in this program.